whichjdk/whichjdk.com/README.md

 Microsoft provides releases for major development platforms.

 ⚠️ Recommendation: Use _Microsoft Build of OpenJDK_, only if you run Java applications directly on Azure.
+There are more established options available.

 ### Alibaba Dragonwell